Water-Run/SimpSave/README.md

 ```
 You can check the detailed tutorial for more information:
 [Detailed Tutorial](./source/README.md)
-In the `demo` directory, there are several example programs available for you to try out and better understand how simpsave works.
+In the `demo` directory, there are several example programs available for you to try out and better understand how to use simpsave.